 To dispose of a live Christmas tree, the City of Paducah urges residents to recycle by taking the tree to the Compost Facility located at 1560 North 8th Street during regular business hours.
 Please remove all lights, garland, ornaments, and tree stand/base before taking the tree to the Compost Facility.
 Residents also can dispose of trees by placing them next to their garbage.

 Reporting Illegal Dump Sites

 To report illegal dump sites in McCracken County, contact either the McCracken County Building/Inspection Department at 270-444-4724 or the McCracken County Road Department at 270-442-9163.
-Your report will be confidential.
+Reports are confidential.